 Despite strict law enforcement, maritime crimes are still very common owing to the vastness of the world’s seas and oceans.
 There are no concrete boundaries to waters.
 It is very difficult to make people not engage in maritime crimes.

 Some ways of improving the maritime security of the world could be the use of satellite tracking, more cooperation between countries, more efficient monitoring of ships and ports, etc.

-	Finally, it should be realized that the main reason why people engage in criminal activities is because of deprivation of resources.
-It is high time that all the countries of the world who operated with each other in order to solve global problems like hunger poverty, illiteracy, terrorism unemployment through proper education and equal distribution of wealth and resources, population control, etc. and bring world peace.
+Finally, it should be realized that the main reason why people engage in criminal activities is because of the deprivation of resources.
+It is high time that all the countries of the world operated with each other in order to solve global problems like hunger poverty, illiteracy, terrorism unemployment through proper education and equal distribution of wealth and resources, population control, etc., and bring world peace.